psy0rz/zfs_autobackup/README.md

 An important feature thats missing from other tools is a reliable `--test` option: This allows you to see what zfs-autobackup will do and tune your parameters.
 It will do everything, except make changes to your zfs datasets.

-Another nice thing is progress reporting with `--progress`.
-Its very useful with HUGE datasets, when you want to know how many hours/days it will take.
+Another nice thing is progress reporting: Its very useful with HUGE datasets, when you want to know how many hours/days it will take.

 zfs-autobackup tries to be the easiest to use backup tool for zfs.